WDI-DTLA-41/fixme-w03d03-js/readme.md

 Can you add in jQuery and refactor the code to use jQuery?

+# Feature Request

+After a face turns to green, on the next click it should change to 💀, then after a second it should be removed from the DOM.

 # Bonus

 Can you update the the code to include to a click event to mark faces?

 # Resources